qarmin/svg_creator/README.md

 - second - how much of things like `<image>` or `<path>` will be inside files(this is random value inside some range)
 - third - how much arguments things like `image` will have e.g. `<image d="4em" source="32">`

+## TODO
+Add mode to verify SVG files, to find even more used things

 ## License
 MIT